localjo/encyclopedia-cli/README.md

-# wikipedia-cli
+# encyclopedia-cli

-> An application that allows reading Wikipedia from the command line
+> A demo application that allows reading a MediaWiki encyclopedia from the command line

 ## Install